 “But you’ll have wives and husbands and you’ll have sons and daughters, but parents is a tricky situation because they came here illegally,” Mr. Trump told reporters on Wednesday night.

-The framework also eliminates the Diversity Visa Lottery, a program the, and will reallocate those visas to reduce the backlog of high skilled employment and family based immigration.
+The framework also eliminates the Diversity Visa Lottery, a program the president has consistently mischaracterized, and will reallocate those visas to reduce the backlog of high skilled employment and family based immigration.
 The White House estimates that the backlog consists of roughly 4 million undocumented persons.

 Another senior administration official pronounced the Graham-Durbin immigration proposal dead on arrival.
 But the official added that while they have briefed many on the hill on the proposal, the White House had not received any assurances from the Senate that a version of this bill will make it to the floor by the week of Feb.
 6th.

 “I think an awful lot of the certain members of Congress used this as perpetual excuse: ‘We don’t know where the president is at,'” a senior administration official said.
 “Well here it is, so this is the president’s position.
 It goes over to the Hill, they digest it, develop a bill they think they can passed.
 But this is the bottom line of the president.”

 It’s hard to say yet how this proposal will play out in Congress.

 Senate Majority Leader Mitch McConnell, R-Kentucky, said members can “look to this framework for guidance.”

 “I want to thank President Trump and his administration for their work on this important issue,” McConnell said in a statement.
 “This framework builds upon the four pillars for reform that the president has consistently put forth, and indicates what is necessary for the president to sign a bill into law.
 I am hopeful that as discussions continue in the Senate on the subject of immigration, Members on both sides of the aisle will look to this framework for guidance as they work towards an agreement.”